Articles of Incorporation and Rules

 (Voting Method)

-Article 10: Members may vote for up to the number of candidates required.
-If members vote for more than the number of candidates required, all votes will be invalid.
+Article 10.
+Members may vote for a number of candidates equal to or less than the number of seats available.
+If a member votes for a number of candidates exceeding the number of seats available, all such votes will be invalid.

 2 Voting shall be anonymous